 Third-party player links do not expire, so anyone can view your videos through these URLs.
 If you add them to a third-party player outside of Vimeo, people may be able to find and share these links.

-Stats for your videos in third-party players
+Analytics for your videos in third-party players

-Downgrading to a Basic or Plus membership
+Downgrade to a Basic or Plus membership